tox-dev/tox-uv/README.md

 [resolution strategy]: https://github.com/astral-sh/uv/blob/0.1.20/README.md#resolution-strategy

 ### KEEP_PIP
-This flag if set on a tox environment level, will keep pip beside uv.
+This flag if set on environment level, will keep pip beside uv.
 This is useful if your CI/CD pipeline relies on pip for some operations or not all your developers have tox-uv installed.

 - `yes` this will install the newest compatible pip version
 - `==24.1` this will install the specified pip version also `>=` or `<=` should be supported